Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 Working with a Subset of Species
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many properties of a :py:class:`Solution` provide values for each species present in the
+Many properties of a :py:class:`cantera.Solution` provide values for each species present in the
 phase.
 If you want to get values only for a subset of these species, you can use
 Python's "slicing" syntax to select data for just the species of interest.
 To
 get the mole fractions of just the major species in ``gas1``, in the order